Thabhelo/thabhelo-website/README.md

 The website is built with:
 - HTML
 - CSS
-- Some JavaScript for form validation
+- JavaScript for form validation
-- PHP for submitting contact messages to email
+- PHP for handling contact messages

 ## Instructions
-Open https://www.thabheloduve.com to access the website.
+Open https://www.thabhelo.ghithub.io to access the website.

 ## Support
 For any questions or issues, feel free to contact me on any of the social media links listed on the website.
 Pull requests are also welcome!